 - When you arrive to the practice, please make sure you cat is securely placed in a pet carrier.
 Remove any collars and bedding beforehand.
 Similarly, leash your dog and remove any additional harnesses and collars.

 - Our team member will bring your pet into the hospital and one of our doctors will perform a physical examination and/or the procedures outlined on your treatment plan.

 - The doctor will contact you with their findings and recommendations and you will be able to discuss any of your concerns at that time.

-- Upon completion, a team member will review with you by phone your pet’s prescribed medications and treatments.
+- Upon completion, a team member will call you and review your pet’s prescribed medications and treatments.
 Payment will subsequently be collected.
 We are continuing to accept cash and credit cards only; we apologize but we do not take personal checks.

 - Written instructions will be provided as needed to ensure your pet receives the prescribed therapy.

 - After the examination is complete, and the treatments have been performed, we will return your pet to the anteroom where you can retrieve him/her and return to your car.

 - All our employees wear protective clothing and equipment during work hours to keep them safe and to prevent any disease transmission between humans and pets.

 - We respectfully request that you wear a face mask when exiting your car and when communicating with staff members at the recommended six-foot-minimal distance.